Operations of the Board of Directors

 Responsibility for the management of the company and the proper organisation of its operations is invested in the company's Board of Directors, which is composed of five to ten members.
 Board members serve for one year at a time and are elected by the General Meeting.

 According to the Corporate Governance Code's recommendation 10, the majority of Board members shall be independent of the company and at least two of the members representing this majority shall be independent of significant shareholders of the company.
-The Board evaluates the independence of the members annually and re-evaluates as necessary.
+The Board evaluates the independence of its members annually and re-evaluates as necessary.

 The Board elects a chairman and a deputy chairman from among its members.
 The Board steers and supervises the company's operations, and decides on policies, goals, and strategies of major importance.
 The principles applied by the Board to its regular work are set out in the Board Charter.
 The Board also approves the rules of procedure applied by the Board's committees setting out their main tasks and working principles.
 In addition to matters requiring its decision, the Board is also given updates at its meetings on the Group's operations, financial position and risks.